Laravel-Backpack/docs/5.x/crud-how-to.md

 This will make Backpack look for the ```resources/views/custom_filters/complex.blade.php```, and pick that up before anything else.

 <a name="how-to-add-a-select-that-depends-on-another-field"></a>
-### How to add a select2 field that depends on another field
+### How to add a relationship field that depends on another field

-The ```select2_from_ajax``` and ```select2_from_ajax_multiple``` fields allow you to filter the results of a select2, depending on what has already been selected in a form.
-Say you have to select2 fields.
-When the AJAX call is made to the second field, all other variables in the page also get passed - that means you can filter the results of the second select2.
+The `relationship`, `select2_from_ajax` and `select2_from_ajax_multiple` fields allow you to filter the results depending on what has already been written or selected in a form.
+Say you have two `select2` fields, when the AJAX call is made to the second field, all other variables in the page also get passed - that means you can filter the results of the second `select2`.

 Say you want to show two selects:
 - the first one shows Categories